gregoryjscott/Simpler/README.md

 }
 ```

-Input is available to the Execute method by way of the In property, and output is set using the Out property.
-This eliminates the need to comment your input/output properties, and makes it easy to identify the input/output within the Execute method since all input is wrapped by In, and all output is set on Out.
+Input is available to the Execute() method by way of the In property, and output is set using the Out property.
+This eliminates the need to comment your input and output properties, and makes it easy to identify the input and output within the Execute() method since all input is wrapped by In, and all output is set on Out.

 ###"How do I use it?"

+First, you build a Task class.
+You then instantiate Tasks using the Task.New<T>() method.

-You create Tasks using the Task.New<T>() method, which appears to just return an instance of the given Task type.
+Task.New<T>() appears to just return an instance of the given Task type.
 However, it actually returns a proxy to the Task.
 The proxy allows for intercepting Task Execute() calls to perform actions before and/or after the Task executes.
 Simpler uses this to automatically inject sub-task properties (only if null) before Task execution by way of the Simpler.EventsAttribute.
 Another common use of this functionality is to build a custom EventsAttribute to log task activity.

 ```c#
 public class LogAttribute : EventsAttribute